What to do if…

 Do not do these things

-• Do not have a blow-up meeting or send angry messages; keep everything calm and factual.
+- Do not argue at length in the meeting or send angry messages.
+Keep your response calm and factual.

-• Do not take proprietary/confidential data or customer information “for evidence”.
+- Do not take confidential, proprietary or customer information for evidence.

-• Do not secretly record meetings unless you have checked your state’s consent law and workplace policy; it can create new problems.
+- Do not secretly record meetings unless you have checked the applicable state law and workplace policy.

 What to do now

-5. Ask for the baseline and examples.
-Request your job description, current goals/metrics, prior performance reviews, and specific examples the PIP relies on.
-If goals changed recently, ask for the prior version and who approved the change.
+- Ask for the baseline and examples.
+Request your current job description, goals, metrics, prior reviews and the examples supporting the plan.
+If expectations changed recently, ask when they changed and what the current version is.

 What can wait

-• You do not need to decide today whether to quit, hire a lawyer, or file an agency charge.
+- You do not need to decide today whether to resign.

-• You do not need to write a long rebuttal tonight; first secure the document, expectations, and timeline.
+- You do not need to write a long rebuttal immediately.
+First get the document, expectations and timeline.

-• You do not need to “fix everything at once” — focus on clarifying what the employer says success looks like and what support is available.
+- You do not need to solve every performance concern at once.
+Focus first on understanding what the employer says is required.

 Important reassurance